45 academic writing tools to improve your manuscript

 Academic writing tools for systematic reviews

-Systematic reviews are an essential part of academic research, and they require considerable time and effort to complete.
-One of the critical aspects of producing a high-quality systematic review is the writing process.
-To this end, academic writing tools such as Covidence, Rayyan or RevMan can help researchers organise their work, stay on track and produce well-written, comprehensive reviews.
+Systematic reviews require considerable time and effort to complete.
+Thankfully, academic writing tools, such as Covidence, Rayyan or RevMan, can help researchers organise their work and produce well-written, comprehensive reviews.

 Covidence

 Covidence streamlines evidence synthesis with a process for creating systematic reviews.
-For instance, it allows you to collaborate with the whole review team in various sectors, including health, education and social science.
+For instance, it allows collaboration with the whole review team in various sectors, including health, education and social sciences.

 • Integration with EndNote, Zotero and Mendeley